 “It’s never too late to be who you might have been.” – George Eliot

-Michele Maurer has been trained in Mental Health, Family Therapy, Couples’ Therapy, Sex Therapy, Individual Therapy, Critical Incident Stress (Trauma) Debriefing, and Social Work.
+Michele Maurer has been trained in Attachment, Development, Mental Health, Family Therapy, Couples’ Therapy, Sex Therapy, Individual Therapy, Critical Incident Stress (Trauma) Debriefing, and Social Work.
 Michele favours post-modern approaches to therapy, where the people attending counselling are partners in the work, where the sessions are more dialogue than monologue, and where attention is given to meanings and solutions in the present, with less focus on the long ago past.
 Michele is trained in a wide array of current and foundational approaches to therapy, and will work in an approach that is compatible with your particular needs and preferences.
-Michele Maurer is a Clinical Fellow with the American Association for Marriage and Family Therapy, and a Registered Marriage and Family Therapist (#70447) in BC and with the Canadian Registry for Marriage and Family Therapy.
+Michele Maurer was a Clinical Fellow with the American Association for Marriage and Family Therapy, and in 2017, when the Canadian AMFT was formed, Michele transferred her registration to the Canadian and BC associations (#2017122).
 Michele is a Registered Clinical Counsellor (#10520) with the BC Association of Clinical Counsellors, and a Registered Social Worker (#11301) with the BC College of Social Workers.

 On a personal note . . .

-Michele is married to her husband of 18+ years, and they are parents of two children.
-Michele is an active community member.
-She has been a long-time volunteer, including service in the executive of two non-profit boards of directors.
-Michele is a proud member of Lions Gate Chorus, a women’s acapella chorus who regularly compete and earn accolades at an international level.
+Michele is married to her husband of 25+ years, and they are parents of two grown children.
+Michele has been a long-time volunteer, including service in the executive of two non-profit boards of directors.
+Michele has been a proud member of Lions Gate Chorus, a women’s acapella chorus who regularly compete and earn accolades at an international level.
 Michele is an outdoor enthusiast, enjoying many opportunities for outdoor recreation in BC.
 The photo to the right was taken Summer 2012 on a ten day family paddling trip around the Bowron Lakes.
 Michele is a hobby artist and crafter, an avid reader, and when time and budget allow, Michele loves to travel with her family.

 Michele’s ‘Resilience’ Approach to Therapy